 3. Timely Employment Feedback Is Most Effective

-The faster you provide feedback, the better.
+The faster you provide employees positive feedback, the better.
 Why?
 Because it’s in the immediate period after an achievement and accomplishment that workers will respond most positively and productively to praise.
-A PWC study revealed that 60% of employees would enjoy hearing feedback on a daily or weekly basis, with 72% of young employees particularly saying they'd enjoy more regular feedback.
+A PWC study revealed that 60% of employees would enjoy hearing feedback on a daily or weekly basis, with 72% of young employees saying they'd enjoy more regular feedback.

-This method is relatively self-explanatory, so doesn’t need a particularly in-depth example as a means of explanation.
+This method is self-explanatory, so doesn’t need a in-depth example as a means of explanation.
 Let’s say that a worker has been excelling on a particular project at a key moment for the company.

 Rather than waiting around to an end of term review, it’s vital to provide positive feedback to that person as soon as you notice the great work they’ve been doing.
 Don’t wait around too long; as soon as you get a chance to let them know, take it.